Why Debris Field Ratings Matter on Spore Trap Reports

 How debris field rating is determined

 The debris field rating is a visual estimate of how much of the sample trace is occupied by non-microbial particulate.
+Analysts compare the observed sample to reference standards and assign the appropriate rating category.

-Typical rating categories are:
+The rating categories used by Moldlab are:

 • None detected — no meaningful non-fungal particulate observed

-• Light — approximately 5% to 25%
+• Light — greater than 5% to 25%

-• Moderate — approximately 25% to 75%
+• Moderate — greater than 25% to 75%

-• Heavy — approximately 75% to 90%
+• Heavy — greater than 75% to 90%

 • Occluded — greater than 90%